 Theft of Trade Secrets for Technologically Advanced Titanium to China – On Dec.
 16, 2016, in the District of Connecticut, Yu Long, a citizen of China and lawful permanent resident of the U.S., waived his right to be indicted and pleaded guilty to charges related to his theft of numerous sensitive military program documents from United Technologies and transporting them to China.
 Read more.

-For immediate help with ITAR and international import export business matters, call the import export consultants at Watson & Associates, LLC at 1-866-601-5518.
+For immediate help with ITAR and international import export consulting matters, call the import export business consultants at Watson & Associates, LLC at 1-866-601-5518.
 We offer a FREE Initial consultation.